qpgmr-de/qpgmr-de.github.io/_posts/2025-06-01-initializing-srvpgm.md

 ## Automatically initializing ILE-RPG service programs

 Sometimes your service program needs some initialization before it is able to run.
-But calling an initialization procedure in each program, in each of the programs, that uses the service program, is somehow inconvenient.
+But calling an initialization procedure in each of the programs, that uses the service program, is somehow inconvenient.

 Sadly, the is no mechanism in ILE-RPG that helps with automatically running a procedure when the service program is loaded.
 But lately I stumbled over a ["gem" in IBM i Info Center](https://www.ibm.com/support/pages/initializing-context-during-service-program-activation)